Unlike Mariano Rivera’s Farewell, No Fanfare And Only 5,723 Fans At Yankee Stadium – September 25, 1968

 I was ecstatic.
 A ballplayer had spoken to me!

-Getting back to Mickey Mantle, he appeared for the last time on September 28, 1968 at Fenway Park against the Boston Red Sox.
+Getting back to Mickey Mantle, he appeared in a game for the last time on September 28, 1968 at Fenway Park against the Boston Red Sox.
 He popped out in the first inning and was replaced at first base by Andy Kosco in the bottom of the first.
 The 36-year-old Mantle had played his final game.

 On March 1, 1969 Mickey Mantle refused a $100,000 contract saying he could no longer hit and retired from baseball.
 Later that year on June 8, 1969 the Yankees and their fans honored Mickey properly, as the stadium was filled with adoring fans and his number seven uniform was retired and he was given a plaque that was hung in center field at Yankee Stadium.
 After Mantle’s death in 1995, a monument of Mantle replaced the plaque.
 The monument can be seen in Monument Park at the new Yankee Stadium.
 Mantle’s original plaque is now on display at the Yogi Berra Museum and Learning Center.